varunj166/react-proforma/README.md

   - Proforma.config.customOnChangeObject: _object_

     - There might be times when you want to have your own function executed when a form field is changed instead of Proforma's internal change handler method.
 This need may arise if you want to perform multi-stage validation (.e.g a password strength indicator), or restrict the user's input in a particular form field. [(See some use-cases here.)](#using-proformaconfigcustomonchange)
-    - Each property on the `customOnChange` object should be a name that corresponds with one of your form field names.
+    - Each property on the `customOnChangeObject` should be a name that corresponds with one of your form field names.
-    - Each value on the `customOnChange` object should be a function that accepts two arguments:
+    - Each value on the `customOnChangeObject` should be a function that accepts two arguments:
       1. event: _React.ChangeEvent_ -- the change event emitted by React.
       2. setValues: _function_ -- a function that allows you to set the value of one or more of your form fields. **NOTE**: Since all form fields inside `Proforma` are controlled, **you will have to use `setValues` to update that particular form field yourself**.
 For example: